Emerjoin/Dev-console/README.md

 - Set fake template data

 ## How is it added to the project
-Including a dependency should be enough.
+Including a Jar dependency should be enough.

+## What is inside the dev-console jar
+A buch of Controllers with their respective views and frontiers.
+One of the controllers is **Dev** and it has an action method name **console**.
+The jar also includes one template.

 ## How to access it
 /dev/console